hduyker/funda-list/README.md

 is the same as the key used in funda.nl URLs.
 For example the URL shown above searches for houses in Amsterdam with a garden: http://www.funda.nl/koop/amsterdam/tuin/.

-The API can data about objects in XML format (the default) or in JSON (by inserting a 'json' slug between 'Aanbod.svc' and '[key]'.
+The API can return data about objects in XML format (the default) or in JSON (by inserting a 'json' slug between 'Aanbod.svc' and '[key]').

 Performing too many API requests in a short period of time (>100 per minute), the API will reject the requests.
 The implementation should mitigate (avoid) errors and handle any errors that occur, so take both into account.

----
+## Initial investigation

 To get a feel about the data (form and size), I've started with poking around on the Funda website.
 At the time of typing this, there are [4331 koopwoningen in Amsterdam]( https://www.funda.nl/koop/amsterdam/), and